-ATSDR evaluated U.S. DOE air sampling data from nine (9) air monitoring stations at both on-site locations and off-site locations around PORTS [See Figure 5].
+ATSDR evaluated U.S. DOE air sampling data from nine (9) air monitoring stations at both on-site locations and off-site locations around PORTS covering the years 2016 through 2020 [See Figure 5].
 The six off-site monitors included A6, A9, A23, A24, A41A, and A37.
 Off-site monitoring station A37 is a background station located in Otway approximately 30 miles southwest of PORTS.
 The off-site air monitoring stations included locations near Piketon (A6, A24) and the Zahn's Corner Middle School (A41A).
 Two off-site air monitoring stations are located just outside the U.S. DOE property boundary near the On-site Waste Disposal Facility (OSWDF) (A23) and southwest of the facility near U.S Highway 23 (A9).
 The on-site monitoring stations (A12, A26, and A36) are located inside the DOE PORTS property boundary near the industrial area boundary where the ongoing building demolition and other remediation activities are occurring.

 Two types of air samples were collected: annual ambient radiation doses and concentrations of radioactive particulates in outdoor air.
 Annual ambient radiation doses (millirem per year; mrem/year) are continuously measured using devices called dosimeters.
 The annual ambient radiation dose is a non-specific measurement and is not related to any specific radioactive material.
-Concentrations of radioactive particulates in outdoor air are measured by outdoor air monitors and reported in picocuries per cubic meter (pCi/m3) of air.
+Concentrations of radioactive particulates in outdoor air are measured by outdoor air monitors and reported in picocuries per cubic meter (pCi/m) of air drawn through the filters.
 The ambient air radiological particulate samples were analyzed for the standard set of radionuclides.